telerik/kendo-ui-core/docs/web/colorpicker/overview.md

         });
     </script>

-The original `INPUT` element is kept in the DOM.
-The element `value` attribute gets updated as the user selects a color.
-This allows forms with ColorPicker widgets to be submitted.
+The original `input` element is kept in the DOM.
+The `value` attribute element gets updated as the user selects a color.
+This allows the sumbmission of forms with ColorPicker widgets.

 ## Configuration

-The default pop-up will contain a HSV (hue / saturation / value) selector and looks like this:
+The default pop-up contains an HSV (hue, saturation, value) selector and looks like this:

 ![HSV picker](/web/colorpicker/hsv-dropdown.png)

+### Simple Color Picker

-### Get a simple color picker
+Create a simple color picker in the following way:

     <input type="color" id="myColorField" />